Lawrence Hopewell Trail

 The LHT is broken into 16 named segments, each with its own unique historical and natural features and trail characteristics.
 The first one, called the Mount Rose Distillery Segment—a 1.1-mile excursion through the wooded Mount Rose Preserve—begins at the north end of the trail in Hopewell.

-Moving clockwise around the loop from there, you can pick up the trail again in Lawrence on the Educational Testing Service campus.
-After looping around the property, you’ll continue another 4 miles south to the end of this section at Princeton Pike.
-Along the way, you’ll traverse Carson Road Woods, which includes numerous walking paths throughout the pristine preserve, and pass the campus of another major employer, Bristol-Myers Squibb.
-As you approach the end of this section, use caution as you travel through Maidenhead Meadows Park; the trail here can be challenging to navigate with a road bike or hybrid.
+Moving clockwise around the loop from there, trail users can pick up the trail again in Lawrence on the Educational Testing Service campus.
+After looping around the property, the trial continues another 4 miles south to the end of this section at Princeton Pike.
+Along the way, the route traverses Carson Road Woods, which includes numerous walking paths throughout the pristine preserve, and passes the campus of another major employer, Bristol-Myers Squibb.
+Approaching the end of this section, use caution as the route heads through Maidenhead Meadows Park; the trail here can be challenging to navigate with a road bike or hybrid.

 A gap of less than a mile separates this section from the next.
 Pick up the trail farther down Princeton Pike at Meadow Road.
-You’ll now begin the longest continuous section of trail.
-In 0.5 mile, you’ll come to a T-junction; head right to continue on the LHT.
-Go left to reach the Delaware and Raritan Canal State Park Trail in 0.3 mile; the expansive trail stretches nearly 70 miles and takes travelers into Trenton.
+What follows next is the longest continuous section of the trail.

-If you stayed on the LHT, you’ll pop out of the trees into a business park environment.
-Soon, you’ll be on a northwest course winding through the Lawrenceville School campus, with its redbrick buildings, and Village Park, a popular spot with numerous athletic facilities and playgrounds.
-A highlight of the route is passage through Mercer Meadows, a sprawling 1,600-acre park with native grasses and wildflowers, lush woodlands, and two lakes, where you might spot deer, rabbits, and other wildlife.
+Staying on the LHT, the trail pops out of the trees into a business park environment.
+Soon, the trail is on a northwest course winding through the Lawrenceville School campus, with its redbrick buildings, and Village Park, a popular spot with numerous athletic facilities and playgrounds.
+A highlight of the route is a passage through Mercer Meadows, a sprawling 1,600-acre park with native grasses and wildflowers, lush woodlands, and two lakes, where one might spot deer, rabbits, and other wildlife.
+The Lawrence Hopewell Trail passes through this section on a boardwalk trail.
 A unique attraction in the park is the Pole Farm, a historical relic of a telecommunications company once located here.
 Mercer Meadows also offers equestrian riding opportunities, including on portions of the LHT.

-Approaching trail’s end, you’ll enter Hopewell again, passing through the nature reserve of the Stony Brook–Millstone Watershed Association, and end just 0.4 mile from where you started.
+Approaching the trail’s western end, the trail loops back and reenters Hopewell, passing through the nature reserve of the Stony Brook-Millstone Watershed Association, and reaches the end of the trail just 0.4 miles from the eastern end of the trailGreen.

 Parking and Trail Access